spotify/echoprint-codegen/README.md

 Or you can host your own [Echoprint server](http://github.com/echonest/echoprint-server "echoprint-server") and ingest or query to that.

+Codegen also runs in a multithreaded mode for bulk resolving:

+    ./codegen.Linux-x86_64 billie_jean.mp3 -s 10 30 < file_list

+Will compute codes for every file in file_list for 30 seconds starting at 10 seconds.
+It will output a JSON list.
+Note that song/identify can accept lists, which will be faster than sending each code one at a time.
+The "tag" parameter is added to each code dictionary to match the resolving material.

 ## FAQ

-Q: I get "Couldn't decode any samples with: ffmpeg" when running the example code generator.
+Q: I get "Couldn't decode any samples with: ffmpeg" when running codegen

 A: When running the example code generator (codegen.$(PLATFORM)) make sure ffmpeg is accessible to your path.
 Try running ffmpeg filename.mp3 on the file you are testing the code generator with.
 If it doesn't work, codegen won't work.